 Suncor is committed to surface reclamation and remediation of lands affected by its operations.
-The Government of Alberta's Mine Financial Security Plan (MFSP) accounts for the environmental liability associated with the suspension, abandonment, remediation and surface reclamation of oil sands mines and plant sites.
+The Government of Alberta's Mine Financial Security Program (MFSP) accounts for the environmental liability associated with the suspension, abandonment, remediation and surface reclamation of oil sands mines and plant sites.
 The MFSP requires a base amount of security for each project.
 Suncor has provided this security in the form of letters of credit and is in compliance with the MFSP.
 Additional security may be required under other conditions, such as failure to meet current reclamation plans, falling below a specified asset to liability ratio, or when the estimated remaining production life of the mine reaches certain levels; however, Suncor has not been required to provide any additional security to date.
 The MFSP has been designed by the Government of Alberta to include a periodic review of the program to ensure it is functioning properly and provides early warning of any potential risks of a tailings management action specific to the TMF.
-It is expected that revisions to the MFSP will be completed by 2023.
+In 2022, a review of MFSP was conducted by the Government of Alberta with expected revisions to the MFSP to be identified in 2023 and applied to the 2024 MFSP filing.

-Suncor has improved its tailings management efforts and became the first company to surface reclaim an oil sands tailings pond, convert a second pond to a fluid tailings treatment area, and make another pond trafficable with coke capping.
-Under the TMF, initial tailings management plans have been submitted and approved for Suncor Base Plant (2017), Syncrude Aurora North (2018), Syncrude Mildred Lake (2019) and Fort Hills (2019), although further submissions and approvals will be required before carrying out these plans.
+Suncor is the first company to surface reclaim an oil sands tailings pond, convert a second pond to a fluid tailings treatment area, and make another pond trafficable with coke capping.
+Under the TMF, initial tailings management plans have been submitted and approved for Suncor Base Plant (2017), Syncrude Aurora North (2018), Syncrude Mildred Lake (2019) and Fort Hills (2019).
+In 2022, updates to the Suncor Base Plant and Fort Hills tailings management plans were submitted.

 Another component identified in the TMF is integrated water management.
-In order to support successful closure and reclamation, Suncor believes water quantity must be reduced, and quality must be managed.
-The Alberta government has been working to update the provincial water release policy tools and the updates are planned to be completed in 2023.
-The five-year review for the TMF is planned for 2022, which will have the potential to significantly impact progress on fluid tailings management, water release and all associated aspects of TMF implementation, such as pit lakes, closure and reclamation, and the MFSP.
+In order to support successful closure and reclamation, water quantity must be reduced, and quality must be managed.
+The Alberta government has been working to develop provincial water release policy guidance.
+The five-year review for the TMF under LARP could start in 2023 and result in changes to tailings management requirements.